townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    runtime stack
       The place where an :term:`activation record` is stored when a subroutine is called during a program's runtime.

+   rvalue
+      An expression that identifies a temporary object or a value not associated with any object, such as a literal.

+   rvalue reference
+      Sometimes called a forwarding reference.
+      A reference that is allowed to refer to an rvalue.
+      That is, a temporary object or an rvalue not associated with any object.

    scope
       A region of the program where a defined variable, definition, or function exists.